mysterymath/lcc6502/Design.md

 * The compiler must not use read-modify-write instructions like INC with volatile types.

-* Mutable static objects need to be copied from ROM to RAM locations.
-These RAM locations would be the canonical locations for the objects.

 * Objects with statically-known constant values whose addresses are never used need not be allocated.

-* Static-lifetime objects that can be proven to neither be accessed using `volatile` nor mutated can be allocated in ROM.

 * Address constant expressions may be used in static initializers, and they refer to part or all of other static objects or functions.
 These may even